khalil-asli/proj_cutIA/README.md

  ```
   IMAGEMAGICK_BINARY = "C:\\Program Files\\ImageMagick_VERSION\\convert.exe"
 ```
+You can also set the IMAGEMAGICK_BINARY environment variable See moviepy/config_defaults.py for details.

+If you are using an older version of ImageMagick, keep in mind the name of the executable is not magick.exe but convert.exe.
+In that case, the IMAGEMAGICK_BINARY property should be ``` C:\\Program Files\\ImageMagick_VERSION\\convert.exe```

 ## Contact:
 Equipe 10 : Célia GUYOBON ● Morgane LAUTONE ● Thanina KALI ● Ronad MABIKANA ●